johnnyshankman/hihat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-*hihat* is a free and simple way to play your music offline, similar to iTunes, the iPod, or Windows Media Player in the early 2000s.
+*hihat* is a free and simple way to play your music offline, similar to iTunes or Windows Media Player in the early 2000s.

 *hihat* has no socials, no lag, no ads, no bulls***.